 - Predictive analytics will predict and forecast what might happen, will determine the best solutions among choices.

-2. Spatial Analytics
+ii.
+Spatial Analytics

-3. Streaming Analytics
+iii.
+Streaming Analytics

-It refers to data processing of real-time data collected from IoT devices.
+It refers to the data processing of real-time data collected from IoT devices.
 We can use real-time data to analyze urgent situations and provide an immediate response.

 For example – Traffic analysis and tracking of financial transactions.

-4. Time Series Analytics
+iv.
+Time Series Analytics

-Application of IOT Software
+2. Application of IoT Software

-Application of IOT Software are as follows:
+Application of IOT software are as follows:

-1. Connected Homes
+i.
+Connected Homes

 - Initial commercial availability in the 1980s, but at a great cost.